bacalhau-project/bacalhau/docs/docs/getting-started/docker-workload-onboarding.md

 To help provide a safe, secure network for all users, we add the following runtime restrictions:

+1. **Limited Ingress/Egress Networking**:

-- All ingress/egress networking is limited, as described in the [networking](../next-steps/networking.md) documentation.
-You won't be able to pull `data/code/weights/` etc from an external source
+All ingress/egress networking is limited as described in the [networking](../next-steps/networking.md) documentation.
+You won't be able to pull `data/code/weights/` etc. from an external source.

+2. **Data Passing with Docker Volumes**:

-- Data passing is implemented with Docker volumes, using [Bacalhau's input/output volumes](https://docs.bacalhau.org/about-bacalhau/architecture#input--output-volumes)
+Data passing is implemented with Docker volumes, using [Bacalhau's input/output volumes].

 ## Onboarding Your Workload